-Hourly wage was asked of all persons who reported a current main job that was not self-employment (SELFCM13).
 For reasons of confidentiality, the hourly wage variable (HRWAG13X) was top-coded.
-A value of -10 indicates that the hourly wage was greater than or equal to \$72.12.
+A value of -10 indicates that the hourly wage was greater than or equal to \$75.96.
 The hourly wage on this file (HRWAG13X) should be considered along with its accompanying variables HRWGRD13 and HRWAY13.

 HRWGRD13 is a flag that indicates the round in which the reported hourly wage was collected.
-This flag is always set to "1" for people who are a part of Panel 20 because the reported hourly wage is always from Round 1 as only Round 1 information is reported on this file.
-People who are a part of Panel 19 can have a current main job from a previous round and HRWGRD13 indicates the round in which the wage information was collected.
-For Round 3 current main jobs that continue as the current main job from Round 1, HRWGRD13 is "1".
-For Round 3 current main jobs that continue as the current main job from Round 2 (but not Round 1), HRWGRD13 is "2".
-For Round 3 current main jobs that are identified as current main for the first time in Round 3, HRWGRD13 is "3".
+This flag is always set to "1" for people who are a part of Panel 21 because the reported hourly wage is always from Round 1 as only Round 1 information is reported on this file.
+People who are a part of Panel 20 can have a current main job from a previous round and HRWGRD13 indicates the round in which the wage information was collected.
+For Round 3 current main jobs that continue as the current main job from Round 1, HRWGRD13 is "1."
+For Round 3 current main jobs that continue as the current main job from Round 2 (but not Round 1), HRWGRD13 is "2."
+For Round 3 current main jobs that are identified as current main for the first time in Round 3, HRWGRD13 is "3."

 For persons who did not indicate a wage amount but who did indicate a range into which the hourly wage falls, the reported hourly wage (HRWAG13X) is the median within that range.
-The medians were calculated using actual wages reported from the same round by persons of the same sex reporting hourly wages within each age range category.
-In some cases, particularly in the low wage range, sex was not used in the calculation of the median wage in order to provide a large enough base.
+The medians were calculated using actual wages reported from the same round by persons of the same gender reporting hourly wages within each age range category.
+In some cases, particularly in the low wage range, gender was not used in the calculation of the median wage in order to provide a large enough base.

 HRWAY13 indicates how the corresponding HRWAG13X was constructed.
 Hourly wage was derived, as applicable, from a large number of source variables.
 In the simplest case, hourly wage was reported directly by the respondent.
-For other persons, construction of the hourly wage was based upon their salary, the time period on which the salary was based, and the number of hours worked per time period was not available, a value of 40 hours per week was assumed, as identified in the HRWAY13 variable.
+For other persons, construction of the hourly wage was based upon their salary, the time period on which the salary was based, and the number of hours worked per time period.
+If the number of hours worked per time period was not available, a value of 40 hours per week was assumed, as identified in the HRWAY13 variable.